SGrosse-Holz/tracklib/tracklib/loopinference/README.md

  - 'MCMC log every' : int
 	print status information every .. frames.
 	default: -1, i.e. no logging
+ - 'MCMC show progress' : bool
+	whether to show a progress bar
+	default: False
+ - 'MCMC stepsize' : float
+	the stepsize to use in the MCMC scheme.
+Precise meaning depends on the sampler used.
+	default: 0.1
  - 'unknown params' : list of str which parameters of the rouse.Model are unknown (i.e. should be sampled)